Discover the most popular beaches in Cape Town

 Muizenberg

-This stretch of beach is situated in False Bay where the water is definitely warmer than the freezing cold Atlantic as it is influenced by the Indian Ocean’s warm currents.
+This stretch of beach is situated in False Bay where the water is definitely warmer than the icy Atlantic as it is influenced by the Indian Ocean's warm currents.
 This is a lovely place to frolic in the waves, learn how to surf, or just chill out on the beach and catch some rays.
 Muizenberg has a great little water park where the kids can play and slide and swim and have fun, while the parents can stroll along the promenade and grab a bite to eat in one of the many restaurants or cafés.

-Blouberg and Table View
+Blouberg And Table View